iterative/dvc.org/content/docs/command-reference/remote/list.md

 ## Description

 Reads DVC configuration files and prints the list of available remotes, including names and URLs.
-The values are read from the system, global, project and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.
+Remotes are read from the system, global, project, and local config files (in that order).

 ## Options

+- `--system` - only read remote configuration to the system config (e.g.
+  `/etc/xdg/dvc/config`) instead of `.dvc/config`.

-- `--global` - read remote configuration to the global config (e.g.
+- `--global` - only read remote configuration to the global config (e.g.
   `~/.config/dvc/config`) instead of `.dvc/config`.

-- `--system` - read remote configuration to the system config (e.g.
-  `/etc/xdg/dvc/config`) instead of `.dvc/config`.

-- `--project` - only use the project's config file (`.dvc/config`) when reading remote configuration.
+- `--project` - only read use the project's config file (`.dvc/config`) when reading remote configuration.

-- `--local` - read a local [config file](/doc/command-reference/config) instead
+- `--local` - only read a local [config file](/doc/command-reference/config)
-  of `.dvc/config`.
+  instead of `.dvc/config`.
 It is located in `.dvc/config.local` and is Git-ignored.

 - `-h`, `--help` - prints the usage/help message, and exit.